ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 /Users/egrguric
 ~~~

 We can use commands to open GUI for applications.
-For example, `open` opens finders on Mac.
+For example, `open` opens the Finder on Mac.
 A dot, `.`, points to the current working directory.

 Input
 {: .label .label-green}